CCow/354Report/README.md

 #Upload 5) Switched to using overleaf because TeXworks was not compiling in a .pdf document

 #Upload 6) Added examples in type inference section along with bibliography updates

+#Upload 7) Added new subsection, Lists, completed most of section I wanted to, will revisit at later date